May 10, 2022

 What should I do if I test positive?

-If you test positive, you should stay home and isolate for at least five days (starting the day after your first day of symptoms or, if you are asymptomatic, the day after you first test positive).
+If you test positive, contact your doctor to ask about treatment.
+Stay home and isolate for at least five days (starting the day after your first day of symptoms or, if you are asymptomatic, the day after you first test positive).
 Continue isolating if you have a fever or other serious symptoms.
 Wear a mask if you are in contact with others in your home.
 You should also inform any close contacts.
 Continue to wear a mask around others for an additional five days after you stop isolating.

 Seek immediate medical care if you have concerning symptoms such as difficulty breathing, dizziness, new confusion, or persistent chest pain.
-Talk to your primary care provider if you have high-risk conditions such as cancer, chronic lung, kidney, or liver disease, diabetes, HIV or are currently taking immunosuppressant medications.
 If your child tests positive, contact your child's pediatrician to discuss any symptoms.

 What if I test negative with an at-home test but I still have symptoms?